Roshan9807950330/Map-Integration/README.md

 ## Installing / Getting started

-<mark>A quick introduction of the minimal setup you need to get it running.</mark>
+A quick introduction of the minimal setup you need to get it running.

 ## Get an API key